 When you focus only on your target audience’s needs in all your marketing materials, it will be clear to them why they should come to your training event because they’ll know what they’re going to learn and why.

 18. Develop awesome promotional materials

 Create awesome promotional materials to target your local audience and run Facebook ads for them.
 If you don’t focus any of your marketing locally, you may not get very many locals.

 Need help creating great marketing creative?
 Get a set of 20 editable and reusable designs that speak your brand’s voice, tailored specially for your business by PromoRepublic.

-They will help you automate your social media presence hassle-free, manage content relevant for local audiences, schedule with AI, run local ads and stay on top of the results with their intelligent products.
+They will help you automate your social media presence hassle-free, manage content relevant to local audiences, schedule with AI, run local ads, and stay on top of the results with their intelligent products.